aroberge/reeborg/docs/begin_py_en/_build/html/_sources/bugs.txt

    will pause, awaiting your permission to continue.
 #.
 You can *step through* a program, one instruction at a time, by
    pressing the *execute one instruction and pause*, or **step** button.
+   By default, the line about to be executed is highlighted; you can turn off the highlighting by clicking on a button above the code editor.
 #.
 You can change the speed of execution at any point inside a program;
    I will explain how you can do this later.
 #.
 You can have Reeborg write some information at any given point inside